 Anton and his foster son Andy escape from the Archbishop’s henchman.

 [Rhineland, 1714] After many years of fighting, the War of the Spanish succession (1701-14) was finally over.
-Elector-Archbishop Joseph Clemens of Cologne of the powerful Wittelsbach family, who had sided with King Louis XIV of France against Emperor Leopold I, had been pardoned and was on this way back from his exile in France to his residence city Bonn.
+Elector-Archbishop Joseph Clemens of Cologne of the powerful Wittelsbach family, who had sided with King Louis XIV of France against Emperor Leopold I, had been pardoned.
+Now he was on his way back from his exile in France to his residence city Bonn.

 It was no good news for Anton Tombach, a master-builder in the Elector-Archbishop’s service.
 On the contrary, he was facing a long prison sentence, if not worse.

 For many years, he had enjoyed working for the Elector-Archbishop, and there was always plenty of work to do.
-In the years after Nine Years War, rebuilding the many devastated places was all that mattered.
+In the years after the Nine Years War, rebuilding the many devastated places was all that mattered.
 For months, Bonn had been besieged and fired upon until it had finally capitulated.
 Now large parts of the city lay in ruins.
-In 1689, Dollendorf, Königswinter and Rhöndorf, villages on the right bank of the Rhine, had been conquered and burned down by bands of soldiers.
+In 1689, bands of soliders hat consquered Dollendorf, Königswinter and Rhöndorf, villages on the right bank.
+Then they had looted and burned them down.
 Anton’s young wife Lisbeth had lost her life.

-In the Palatinate, whole areas were devastated, and many people cried for help.
-For Anton, it made no difference whose home he rebuilt; whether it was a Catholic, a Lutheran or a Mennonite family – he helped wherever he could.
+In the Palatinate, whole areas lay in ruins, and many people cried for help.
+For Anton, it made no difference whose home he rebuilt; whether it was a Catholic, a Lutheran, or a Mennonite family – he helped wherever he could.
 In a Palatine village, he had met Andreas, a Mennonite orphan boy who was living with distant relatives.
 Overwhelmed by their desperate situation and spontaneous affection, Anton had taken Andreas with him.
-He had him baptized as a Catholic, because otherwise the boy could not have stayed with him, but also made him familiar with the Mennonite faith.
+He had him baptized as a Catholic because otherwise the boy could not have stayed with him, but also made him familiar with the Mennonite faith.

-But with the Elector-Archbishop his paymaster Precarius came back.
-He hated Anton, since this one had uncovered his embezzlements.
+But with the Elector-Archbishop, his paymaster Precarius came back.
+He hated Anton, since this one had uncovered his embezzlement.
 With his henchmen, he set off to the Merry Dragon Inn to smash everything to pieces and to arrest Anton.
 Neighbors and the bailiff of Berg** sent for in all urgency could prevent the worst.
 Anton was devastated.

 Then he turned to Anton and Andreas, “Come with me, for tonight you are safe in my house.
 Tomorrow morning my coach will bring you to Düsseldorf, and there we will find a ship for you.”
 When they parted the next morning, the bailiff said strongly: “Anton, don’t let them cheat you out of this life.
 Find happiness!”